martybillingsley/tinkRworks/cryptography2/README.md

 <br>

 ## Enciphering using a substitution cipher
-Write a function called encrypt() that takes a plaintext message (a string) and a key (also a string of letters) and returns the encrypted message.
+Write a function called `encrypt()` that takes a plaintext message (a string) and a key (also a string of letters) and returns the encrypted message.
+For example:
+`encrypt('hello', 'jaxscidkbguqzpeorvlyfthmnw')`
+would return the string